davidm/lua-mbuild/README.txt

   This implementation is an initial proof of concept of creating a memoized build system in Lua.
-Perhaps it's usable as is, but the code will likely need to be expanded for practical use.
+Perhaps it's usable as is, but the code will likely need to be expanded in practice.

 USAGE

+  A very basic usage is as follows.
 Create a Lua file like this and run it:

     local MB = require 'mbuild'
     MB.run('gcc -c t1.c', {'t1.o'}, {'t1.c', 't1.h', 't2.h'})